Housing in the United Kingdom

-Housing in the United Kingdom represents the largest non-financial asset class in the UK; its overall net value passed the £8 trillion mark in 2023.
-This reflects a marginal decrease of 0.3% from the previous year, yet it remains £1.585 trillion higher than levels in 2019, prior to the COVID-19 pandemic.
+Housing in the United Kingdom represents the largest non-financial asset class in the UK;the overall net value of the UK housing stock remained above £8 trillion in 2024-25, representing a 0.81% increase in the dwelling stock to approximately 25.6 million dwellings in England as of March 2024.This reflects a marginal decrease of 0.3% from the previous year, yet it remains £1.585 trillion higher than levels in 2019, prior to the COVID-19 pandemic.

 Housing includes modern and traditional styles.
 About 30% of homes are owned outright by their occupants, and a further 40% are owner-occupied on a mortgage.
-Around 18% are social housing of some kind, and the remaining 12% are privately rented.
+Around 18% are social housing of some kind, and the remaining 19% are privately rented.

 The UK ranks in the top half in Europe with regard to rooms per person, amenities and quality of housing.

-However, the cost of housing as a proportion of income is higher than average amongst European Union (EU) member-states, and the increasing cost of housing in the UK may constitute a housing crisis for many especially in London, — the rate of over fivefold house price increases far exceeding the inflation rate of just little above twofold over the last three decades — with housing nationally being typically the larger driver of inflation over the three decades preceding 2022 compared to food and non-alcoholic beverages.
+However, the cost of housing as a proportion of income is higher than average amongst European Union (EU) member-states, and the increasing cost of housing in the UK might constitute a housing crisis for many especially in London.
+As of 2015, over the preceding three decades, house price increases of over fivefold exceeded the average inflation rate of a little above twofold — with housing nationally being typically the larger driver of inflation over the three decades preceding 2022.